Updated: August 8, 2023

 If there are already millions of blogs, will there be any ROOM left at the top?

 The answer is YES, resoundingly yes, there is plenty of room for new bloggers to make money.
 (Not to mention that just because there are “millions of blogs” doesn’t mean there are millions of successful blogs.
 People who won’t invest the time, money and effort it requires are included in that “millions” as well.
 Remember, blogging for profit is work!)

 I actually think that the recent success of more bloggers paves the way for new bloggers – we’re joining a growing industry at the perfect time.
-More and more brands see the benefits of working with bloggers, more affiliate programs are being offered, more consumers are turning to bloggers as a the source of their information.
+More and more brands see the benefits of working with bloggers, more affiliate programs are being offered, more consumers are turning to bloggers as the source of their information.
 Ad networks are getting more competitive.

 So, in that case, why are there so many blogs that aren’t making money?

 Yup.
 I have thought about this long and hard, especially since I have started to see a profit from this blog in such a short time.
 It’s because people don’t understand what it takes to start a profitable blog, because the internet world is filled with “8 minutes to a profitable blog” tutorials.
 (Unlike this free tutorial, which assures you it will take a decent amount of effort and walks you through the steps.)

 I believe that there are three big reasons that some bloggers struggle to earn an income from their blogs:

-1 – Bloggers view their blog as hobby and therefore they won’t invest in it.
-I hate cliches, but it takes money to make money.
+1 – Bloggers view their blog as a hobby and therefore they won’t invest in it.
+I hate clichés, but it takes money to make money.
 You can not start a profitable blog for zero dollars.

 2 – Bloggers are unaware, when they start blogging, how much work it is to start a profitable blog.
 These unsuccessful bloggers likely started their blogs believing it would be easy.